Master of Management Information Systems Course Offerings

 554 – Management Risk Analysis (3)

-Prerequisite: MATH 200 or equivalent and MMIS 500 or equivalent.
+Prerequisite: STAT 180 or equivalent and MMIS 500 or equivalent.
 Students research how computer simulations are used for risk management in today’s technology business environment.
 Computer simulation methodology and how it applies to risk management methodology is presented.
 Students are expected to execute several existing risk simulation models.
 Results from these models are used to rank identified risks, design and develop appropriate risk management strategies, and assess the overall effects on an organization.

 555 – Knowledge Management Systems (3)

 Prerequisite: MMIS 500 or equivalent.
 This course examines the shift from transaction processing to technical, information, and application architectures.
 Methods for gathering , organizing, sharing, analyzing, and disseminating knowledge to the appropriate levels within the organization for better decision-making are discussed in detail.

 558 – Legal and Regulatory Environments of Technology Management and Emerging Technologies (3)